DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/MLOps/ML Model deployment overview.md

-## Deplying ML model
+## Deploying ML model

 ### General Workflow:
-1. Setup an application (FastAPI or/and Docker) or use a tool/framework (MLflow) to serve the model.
+1. Set up an application (FastAPI or/and Docker) or use a tool/framework (MLflow) to serve the model.
-2. Deploy the app (containing the model inference) to cloud instance (or remote server) and expose via endpoint (e.g., `http://<server-ip>:8000/predict`)
+2. Deploy the app (containing the model inference) to a cloud instance (or remote server) and expose via endpoint (e.g., `http://<server-ip>:8000/predict`)
-3. Perform inference from your appliation (user/client) by seding a http POST request to the served model.
+3. Perform inference from your application (user/client) by sending an HTTP POST request to the served model.

-### 01. Use FastAPI application to serve the model remotely (cloud or remote server)
+### 01. Use the FastAPI application to serve the model remotely (cloud or remote server)

 #### Case 1: FastAPI app

-- Write a REST APi app (FastAPI) application to inference
+- Write a REST API app (FastAPI) application for inference
-- Setup the cloud environmnet" AWS/GCP/Azure (free tiers available) and Huggingface Spaces (almost free)
+- Setup the cloud environment" AWS/GCP/Azure (free tiers available) and Huggingface Spaces (almost free)
-- Example case on AWS: Launch and EC2 instance, SSH into the instance and deploy the app by running directly or via docker container.
+- Example case on AWS: Launch an EC2 instance, SSH into the instance and deploy the app by running directly or via the docker container.
-- Configure firewal or security group to allow incoming traffic to the defined port (can be tested via Postman)
+- Configure Firewall or security group to allow incoming traffic to the defined port (can be tested via Postman)
-- Hosted/Deployed model can be accessed by sending a (http) POST request from the application for inference the model.
+- Hosted/Deployed model can be accessed by sending a (HTTP) POST request from the application for inference of the model.

     ```python
     import requests